exoticaitsolutions/Evenigo-Automation/README.md

 # Project Name
-## Sephora Beauty Offers Scraper
+## Multi-Site Scraper

 ### Overview
-* This script is designed to automate the process of scraping promotional offers from Sephora's beauty offers webpage.
-It efficiently gathers key details such as event names, descriptions, images, and dates.
-The collected data is then saved into a CSV file, providing a structured format for further analysis, reporting, or reference.
+* This project is a multi-website scraper that automates the process of extracting data from various popular websites, such as Netflix, Hulu, Prime, Gamerant, and more.
+The scraper collects relevant content like game descriptions, streaming service details, and entertainment-related information, and stores the data into CSV files for further processing or analysis.

-Once the scraping process is completed, the script takes an additional step to upload the gathered data into Bubble.io, a no-code platform for building web applications.
-This integration ensures that the latest promotional offers from Sephora are readily available in your Bubble.io application, allowing for seamless updates and management.
+### Supported Websites
+* Netflix
+* Hulu
+* Prime
+* Gamerant
+* Nintendo
+* Xbox Games
+* HBO Max

 # Setup Instructions